rrpff/Projects/list.md

 [ ] **Tax Calculator** - Asks the user to enter a cost and either a country or state tax.
 It then returns the tax plus the total cost with tax.

+[ ] **Unit Converter temp currency volume mass and more** - Converts various units between one another.
+The user enters the type of unit being entered, the type of unit they want to convert to and then the value.
+The program will then make the conversion.

 ##Security
 [ ] **Caesar cipher** - Implement a Caesar cipher, both encoding and decoding.
 The key is an integer from 1 to 25.
 This cipher rotates the letters of the alphabet (A to Z).
 The encoding replaces each letter with the 1st to 25th next letter in the alphabet (wrapping Z to A).
 So key 2 encrypts "HI" to "JK", but key 20 encrypts "HI" to "BC".
 This simple "monoalphabetic substitution cipher" provides almost no security, because an attacker who has the encoded message can either use frequency analysis to guess the key, or just try all 25 keys.